opencost/opencost/ui/README.md

 This will install required depndencies and build tools.
 To launch the UI, run

 ```
-BASE_URL=<kubecost-url> npx parcel src/index.html
+npx parcel src/index.html
 ```

-This will launch a development server, serving the UI at `http://localhost:1234` and targeting the data for an instance of OpenCost running at `<kubecost-url>`.
+This will launch a development server, serving the UI at `http://localhost:1234` and targeting the data for an instance of OpenCost running at `http://localhost:9090`.
 To access an arbitrary OpenCost install, you can use

 ```
 kubectl port-forward deployment/opencost-cost-analyzer 9090